cfw-guide/ios.cfw.guide/docs/en_US/guides/troubleshooting.md

 ### Sileo not appearing upon initially jailbreaking on Chimera 1.6.1 or Taurine 1.1.2

 - If you are having this issue on Chimera, get the [latest version of Chimera](https://chimera.coolstar.org/)
-- If you are having this issue on Taurine, get the [1.1.1 version of Taurine](https://github.com/Odyssey-Team/Taurine/releases/download/1.1.1/Taurine-1.1.1.ipa)
+- If you are having this issue on Taurine, get the [latest version of Taurine](https://taurine.app/)

 ## Common Errors on unc0ver